About the Professorship

-The length of time in residence at SUNY New Paltz is located in the Mid-Hudson Valley, 70 miles from New York City.
+SUNY New Paltz is located in the Mid-Hudson Valley, 70 miles from New York City.
 The college is among the most selective small liberal arts colleges in the Northeast; it receives more applications than any other SUNY college.
 It has 8,000 students, many of whom study communication, media and journalism in high-quality facilities.
-Past holders of the professorship include Trudy Lieberman, one of America's best consumer reporters; Sydney Schanberg, 1976 winner of the Pulizer Prize for international reporting; and Bernard Stein, who won the Pulitzer Prize for editorial writing in 1998 as co-publisher and editor of The Riverdale Press.
+Past holders of the professorship include Deborah Amos, an award-winning international correspondent for NPR; Sydney Schanberg, 1976 winner of the Pulitzer Prize for international reporting; and Ann M. Simmons, currently the Wall Street Journal’s Moscow Bureau Chief.

 SUNY is an AA/EOE employer.